filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 ### Additional metadata syscall

 We considered adding a new `get_old_code_cid` syscall to get the calling actors code CID.
 That has the benefit of keeping the `upgrade` entrypoint signature consistent with the `invoke` signature.
-We however rejected that as we felt the benefit didn't outweight the overhead of adding a new syscall.
-Furthermore, it did not provide the flexibility of passing in a IPLD handle for a `UpgradeInfo` struct where we can easily add more fields if required.
+We however rejected that as we felt the benefit didn't outweigh the overhead of adding a new syscall.
+Furthermore, it did not provide the flexibility of passing in an IPLD handle for a `UpgradeInfo` struct where we can easily add more fields if required.

 ## Backwards Compatibility